BY ELIUD OWALO

-Eliud Owalo is a Management Consultant and an Ardent Soccer Fan.
+Eliud Owalo is a Management Consultant specializing in Strategy’ formulation, implementation and control.